 •Collaborate with UX designer on 'subway' menu system and produce final 3D work for project.

-I was brought on as a short term contracted artist to help ship 'The Lord of the Rings: Battle for Middle Earth' real-time strategy computer game for the PC.
+I was brought on as a short-term contract artist to help ship 'The Lord of the Rings: Battle for Middle-earth' real-time strategy computer game for the PC.
 The team was around 90 staff with 30 being artists.
 I worked primarily as an environment artist creating any number of 3D assets required for the project.
 I also was tapped to create concept art for assets not yet finalized.

 Duties included:

-•Produce final 3D artwork for in-game environements (Items include natural outdoor items, faction buildings, NPC buildings)
+•Produce final 3D artwork for in-game environments (Items include natural outdoor items, faction buildings, NPC buildings)

 •Assist the technical artist with .xml data.